 Microneedling Before and After*

 Microneedling before and after shots show the fantastic skin improvements people achieve with this treatment.
 Each picture shows how microneedling improves fine lines, skin tone, wrinkles, and the overall texture of the skin.
 As with any cosmetic procedure, results may vary.* However, before and after images show the real results from actual patients.
-Their pictures demonstrate the rejuvenating skin results that are possible with Microneedling when a professional performs it at a reputable medical spa like Sculpt DTLA.
+Their pictures demonstrate the results that are possible when a professional performs this technique sensitive procedure at a reputable medical spa like Sculpt DTLA.

 How Does Microneedling Work?

 Microneedling uses surgical grade needles to create small, micro-wounds in the skin.
-When it obtains injuries, the body will begin healing itself.
-After the surface is punctured by the superfine needles used in Microneedling, the body starts regenerating skin cells, releases growth factors, and produces collagen and elastin.
+After the surface is punctured by the superfine needles, the skin undergoes a natural healing response.
+This is known as controlled wound healing.
+The body starts regenerating skin cells, releases growth factors, and produces collagen and elastin.
 The cellular renewal process after a treatment helps create a new bright, healthy skin glow.

 What is Radiofrequency Micro Needling?

 The Vivace System used at Sculpt DTLA combines two skin treatments into one.
-This advanced micro needling device used a state-of-the-art handpiece that comes with small, surgical-grade needles.
+This advanced micro needling device uses a state-of-the-art handpiece that comes with small, surgical-grade needles.
 The Vivace System handpiece painlessly applies to the skin where it passes over the treatment area.
 The ultrafine needles create tiny punctures in the patient's skin.
 The superfine injuries cause no damage to the skin's surface.
-Instead, they stimulate the body's natural healing response, also known as wound healing.
-In response to the microscopic wounds, the body begins to create more collagen and induces cellular renewal while increasing circulation.
+Instead, they stimulate the body's natural healing response.In response to the microscopic wounds, the body begins to create more collagen and induces cellular renewal while increasing circulation.

 The microneedles send Radiofrequency (RF) energy into the skin's dermis to help improve the skin on the cellular level.
 Thermal energy from the RF energy warms the tissues.
 In reaction to this heat, the healing response is magnified.
 During this process, more collagen is created.
 The tissue also coagulates, causing the skin to become tighter.